Group photo with workshop facilitators

 Bella Bereket

-Bella is a 27-year-old first-generation Eritrean woman.
-Her family has lived in the Northeast part of the Centre’s neighbourhood for over 10 years.
+Bella is a second-generation Eritrean woman.
+Her family has lived in the North-East part of the Centre’s neighbourhood for over 10 years.

 Bella grew up serving the Eritrean Tewahdo Church as a youth leader for over 7 years where she helped mentor Eritrean youth.

 Her interests lie in social justice, equity, and anti-black racism.
-As a first-generation immigrant and Black woman, she feels her voice is necessary in advocacy spaces.
+As a second-generation immigrant and Black woman, she feels her voice is necessary in advocacy spaces.
 She is passionate about serving her community and amplifying the voices of the people who feel left behind.
-Her goal has always been to care for people in their most vulnerable moments.
-She is excited to begin her role with the SRCHC board of directors.

 Matthew Yun-Chun Cheng